Abdul Wadud Ramli: Senior

 Wadud's first involvement with the full national team was when he was selected for a friendly against Malaysia on 28 May 2022 as an unused substitute in a 4–0 loss to Harimau Malaya.

 In November 2024, Wadud was selected for the national team to play at an away friendly against Russia in Krasnodar.
 He made his national team debut as a second half substitute, replacing Shafie Effendy in a 11–0 defeat.

 Wadud was retained in the Wasps' squad to face Lebanon in Qatar for the first group game of the 2027 AFC Asian Cup qualifying on 25 March 2025.
 He replaced Hanif Farhan Azman at the hour mark but Brunei were beaten 5–0 at the end of the game.

 Wadud made two further substitute appearances when the Wasps played Sri Lanka on 5 June in a 1–0 defeat in Bangkok, and also the 2027 Asian Cup qualifier against Bhutan at Hassanal Bolkiah National Stadium on 10 June, this time prevailing 2–1.
-Another substitute appearance came against Yemen when Brunei hosted them for an 2027 Asian Cup qualifying match on 9 October, in a 0–2 defeat.
+Another substitute appearance came against Yemen when Brunei hosted them for a 2027 Asian Cup qualifying match on 9 October, in a 0–2 defeat.
 In a further Asian Cup qualification fixture the following November, Wadud took the field in the last few minutes against Lebanon on 18 November in a 0–3 loss.